julianlam/feps/fep/35b7/fep-35b7.md

 ### Server implementation

-A **server implementation** is a software codebase that implements one or more Fediverse-related protocols (such as ActivityPub).
+A **server implementation** is a software codebase that implements one or more Fediverse-related protocols (such as [ActivityPub][ACTIVITYPUB]).
 This software must be deployed on computational infrastructure to participate in the Fediverse.

 Characteristics: